mimsy-cms/mimsy/docs/devops.md

 ## Develop

-The Mimsy project is structured as a monorepository, where each directory inside the repository corresponds to a different app or library.
-You can find more about each project's inside their respective `README.md` files.
+The Mimsy project is structured as a [monorepo](https://monorepo.tools/), where each directory inside the repository corresponds to a different app or library.
+You can find more about each project inside their respective `README.md` files.

 ## Test